wolfberry-ab/telldus-live-console/README.md

 # Telldus Live Console application

-Telldus Live Console application is a cross-platform tool for any platform that runs .NET Runtime (Windows, Linux & macOS).
+Telldus Live Console application is a cross-platform tool that can control your [Telldus Live](https://telldus.com/telldus-live/) smart home (controllers, devices, sensors, events, ...).

+tdlive can be used in any platform that runs .NET Runtime (Windows, Linux & macOS).
+See [this README](Docker/README.md) how to run it from a Docker container.

 It's based on Wolfberry.TelldusLive library which supports all Telldus Live public API's (~180 functions).